duttpathak/Shell/README.md

 <commands>
 done

+fix some test, say while, until loop, and for loop
 ```
 -Controlling loops
 Breaks and continue (some files may not have access to read, so continue on to next.
 Sometimes the disk space get's below a certain level, so it stops/breaks)